 Master of Accounting and Financial Analysis (MAFA)

-The Master of Accounting and Financial Analysis (MAFA) program is offered primarily as an evening program through Northeastern State University's campus in Broken Arrow, Oklahoma.
+The Master of Accounting and Financial Analysis (MAFA) program is offered primarily as an evening program through Northeastern State University's campus in Broken Arrow, Oklahoma although all classes are available through electronic delivery such as online or Virtual Class Meeting using Zoom.
 The program is designed for students interested in pursuing careers as controllers, financial managers, financial analysts, financial advisors or public accountants.
 Program applicants should have an undergraduate background with a focus in either accounting or finance with sufficient exposure to other business disciplines such as business law, economics, management, marketing and management information systems.

 To be professionally credentialed, students must achieve an acceptable score on a professional examination to receive the Certified Public Accountant license, Certified Management Accountant designation, or Chartered Financial Analyst® designation or other equivalent certification or specialist designation.
 Please talk with your faculty advisor for more information.